 TRM Scope and Development Cycle

-One of the primary objectives of the TRM is uniform application of savings methods and the assumptions behind them.
+One of the primary objectives of the TRM is uniform application of savings methods and their assumptions.
 The TRM provides consistent savings estimates across programs and utility service territories as well as estimating program-level cost-effectiveness.
 By establishing clear qualification criteria for the development of projected and claimed savings estimates, the TRM provides transparency of savings for all interested stakeholders.

 The TRM document also provides guidance on the update frequency for key inputs and/or equations based on the vintage of the input parameters, as well as the EM&V team’s assessment of the level of variability in likely savings estimates across the range of measure applications.
 The intent is to help participants in the energy efficiency market save money and time by providing a single source to guide savings estimates and equations.

-Finally, the EM&V team provides clear criteria for deciding whether future efficient technologies or systems are good candidates for being included in the TRM as a deemed savings measure estimate or a deemed algorithm with stipulated or variable parameters.
+Finally, the EM&V team provides clear criteria for deciding whether future efficient technologies or systems are good candidates to be included in the TRM as a deemed savings measure estimate or a deemed algorithm with stipulated or variable parameters.

-The data and algorithms housed in the TRM are to be used by electric utilities who serve as program administrators for the following purposes:
+The data and algorithms in the TRM are to be used by electric utilities who serve as program administrators for the following purposes:

 1. Projecting program savings for the next year